Ruddigore: fiddle-dee-dee-lightful

 By Rita Moran

-The production is another step forward for the relatively new Ventura County Gilbert and Sullivan Repertoire Company, a troupe that relishes the musical and verbal wit of the creative pair.
+The production is another step forward for the relatively new Ventura County Gilbert & Sullivan Repertoire Company, a troupe that relishes the musical and verbal wit of the creative pair.

 Helping immeasurably throughout the show was assistant director and conductor Zach Spencer, who propelled the proceedings musically from the keyboard, aided by Mike Munson on woodwinds and Paul Sharp on string bass.
 The simple combo not only provided sufficient music, but also sounds that were particularly suited to the woodland setting and the artful fairies.
 Appropriate music bolstered the fine choral singing and supported the soloists.